chr-1x/hmh_bot/README.md

 Installation
 ----
-Copy the contents of this repo to your ~/.willie folder (`/home/user/.willie1` on linux, `C:/Users/user/.willie` on windows)
+Copy the contents of this repo to your ~/.willie folder (`/home/user/.willie` on linux, `C:/Users/user/.willie` on windows)

 Then run `willie` to start the bot.

 Important: Please make sure that there is not already an instance of ChronalRobot running in chat.
 Twitch will not prevent multiple of them from running at a time, and all active instances will attempt to respond to queries.
 An easy way to test for this is to use the **!hello** command, as this should always be available.
+(Note: as of recently, the default bot username is now **hmh_bot**.
+You can run your own instance alongside if you change the username, oauth, and command character for the bot.)

 Libraries
 ---